Warren Buffett believes that, over a ten-year period (or longer), the S&P 500 Index will perform better than most professional actively traded funds.

 At the end of 2016, we were nine years into the ten-year bet.
 Who do you think was ahead?
 Do you think it was a close race?

 At the end of the ninth year, the Vanguard index fund logged a compound annual increase of 7.1% per year.
 Not bad.
 At that rate, you would double your money in 10 years.
 In fact, through the nine years, the fund was already up more than 85%.
 It was well on its way to potentially doubling!

 How are the hedge funds doing?

 That’s embarrassing.
-For the professional fund managers.
+For professional fund managers.

 Actively managed funds – worth the cost?

-By definition an actively managed fund is going to have trading taking place.
+By definition, an actively managed fund is going to have trading taking place.
 The professional managing the fund is always looking to pick investments that they believe are going to do well based on current (or estimated future) market conditions.

 Since there is a lot of work that goes into constantly tracking the market and making trades, these fund managers charge pretty high fees.
-The average mutual fund (not hedge fund) has a fee around 1.5% annually.
+The average mutual fund (not a hedge fund) has a fee of around 1.5% annually.